-The designated teacher will work with the Virtual school, to provide the most appropriate Support, utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan (PEP).
-They also work with the virtual school head, to promote the educational achievement of previously looked after children.
+The Designated Teacher works closely with the Virtual School to provide the most appropriate support, utilising Pupil Premium Plus funding, to ensure that they meet the needs identified in the child's personal education plan (PEP).
+They work with the Virtual School Headteacher, to promote the educational achievement of previously looked after children.
+See this document for further details: Designated Teacher